jtescher/jtescher.github.io/_posts/2014-03-23-how-to-set-up-a-rails-4-1-app-on-aws-with-elastic-beanstalk-and-postgresql.md

 If you visit [https://console.aws.amazon.com/elasticbeanstalk/home](https://console.aws.amazon.com/elasticbeanstalk/home) you should see the progress of your app as it deploys.

 Once that finishes you have your functional app running Rails and postgres!
-Go to your-app-env.elasticbeanstalk.com/posts and your done!:
+Go to your-app-env.elasticbeanstalk.com/posts and you're done!:

 ![Done: List of posts](https://jtescher.github.io/assets/how-to-set-up-a-rails-4-1-app-on-aws-with-elastic-beanstalk-and-postgresql/posts-index.png)